tom-anders/rlox/README.md

 # rlox

-An implementation of the [lox programming language](craftinginterpreters.com) written in Rust.
+A full implementation of the [lox programming language](craftinginterpreters.com) written in Rust.
 The 3rd part of the book implements a bytecode VM in C, which the design of my Rust implementation follows rather closely.
 However, I tried using idiomatic Rust code wherever possible (e.g. using Result<> for error handling, implementing the Scanner/TokenStream as an iterator, using Rust's enums instead of tagged unions, ...)

-## Implementation Status

-Currently, the implementation is complete up to section chapter 27 (Classes and Instances).
-Chapter 28 is only implemented partially at the moment.

 ## Building